-They had one daughter, Esther "Arveta" Brink, seen at right.
+They together bore one daughter, Esther "Arveta" Brink.

 Harry witnessed a grisly accident involving his friend David Chalmers "Chal" Hanselman in November 1891.
 After hunting together one day, about five miles southwest of Burrton, the two men were riding home in a buggy when Chal's gun accidentally fired.
 The shot tore a gaping hole in the left side of Chal's abdomen, "leaving his bowels drop down and exposing his lungs," reported the Burrton Free Lance newspaper.
 With Chal collapsed on Harry's shoulder, Harry drove the horses as quickly as possible to seek help at the nearby home of his brother in law Robert Ambler.
 Upon arriving, Chal summoned the energy to get out of the buggy and "walked to the house, holding his bowels in with his hands.
 E.H.
 McFall, who was teaching school nearby, was appraised of the accident, and immediately dismissed and came to town after Dr. Hempstid who, upon arrival at the place found Chal sinking rapidly and told him it was only a question of a few hours, but in order to satisfy the family sent for Drs.
 Easling and Lawrence, the latter of whom lived in Halstead and arrived too late, the young man having passed away a short time before his arrival.
 Medical skill could do nothing...." [ more ]